tjd1234/cmpt135spring2024/obsidian/135website2024/testing code.md

 	}
 }
 ```
 This kind of testing is simple and flexible.
 We print a short error message, but you could print a much more detailed message, or save the results in a file, or count the number of passed/failed tests, or anything else you like.

+> **Note** Occasionally, it may be possible to **prove** a program is correct.
+A proof can be thought of as a detailed and systematic inspection.
+In practice, it is rarely used since the proofs are usually more complex than the code.
 ## Assert-style Tests
 Here's another style of simple testing: